christabely/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `useradd` command is a lower-level utility for creating user accounts.
 It requires more manual input and does not offer as much interactive assistance as adduser.

-`addgroup` command is used to create new groups in Unix and Linux.
+`addgroup` command is used to create new groups.
 You can use addgroup to create a new group and then add users to that group using other commands like usermod.
 Syntax: sudo addgroup new_groupname

+# Chmod Octal Base Value
 When setting permissions using chmod, octal (base-8) value can be used to represent the desired permissions for the owner, group, and others.
 The octal value consists of three digits, each representing the permissions for the owner, group, and others, respectively.
 Each digit is calculated by adding the values for specific permissions:
 4 represents read permission.
 2 represents write permission.